MRH-Romit/Github-Contribution-Tracker/GETTING_STARTED.md

 3. Copy `config.json.template` to `config.json`
 4. Copy `github_api.py.template` to `github_api.py`
 5. Run the application with: `python app.py`
+   - To use the enhanced version with system tray (default): `python app.py`
+   - To use the basic version: `python app.py --basic`

 ## Setting up your GitHub token